Murder of Joey Fischer: Suspects and leads identified

 During their second meeting, Cisneros asked Martínez to cast a spell on Fischer.
 Martínez said she was unable to do that, and Cisneros grew angry and left the store.
 A few days later, Cisneros called Martínez and asked her to pray for Fischer to get back together with Cristina.
 Cisneros returned for a third visit to Martínez's shop in October 1992, and asked her if she knew anyone willing to beat up Fischer.
 By winter, she changed her request and asked to have Fischer killed, (Note: Garza was also initially told by Martínez that Cisneros wanted Fischer beaten up.
 By January or February 1993, Martínez told Garza that Cisneros had changed her request and now wanted him dead.) offering US$3,000 to the person who would do it.
 According to Martínez, Cisneros told her that Fischer had raped Cristina and was telling his classmates at St. Joe that he had sex with her.
-(Note: According to Marie Brenner, a former writer for The New Yorker, and cousin of Fischer's father, in Mexican folklore, some people believed that killing the man who took a woman's virginity can bring restore her virtue.)
+(Note: According to Marie Brenner, a former writer for The New Yorker, and cousin of Fischer's father, in Mexican folklore, some people believed that killing the man who took a woman's virginity could restore her virtue.)
 However, Cristina said she never had sex with him.
 Although Garza assured Martínez that he would find someone to carry out the job, he kept calling and visiting her to discuss his marriage problems.
 Under pressure from Cisneros, Martínez would often interrupt the sessions with Garza to remind him of the plan.
 Garza lied to Martínez on several occasions telling her he had someone lined up to kill Fischer.
 Cisneros contacted Martínez in November to ask her why the job had not been done.
 Martínez responded that she did not know when the murder would be carried out.
 Garza eventually divorced his wife on January 4, 1993, and kept calling Martínez to tell her his personal problems had not been fixed.
 On January 9, he traveled to Brownsville from San Antonio to talk about the divorce, and Martínez reminded him that a client of hers wanted Fischer dead.
 She told him again that if he facilitated Fischer's murder, Garza's personal problems would be solved.